 A month has gone by since the last earnings report for Old Dominion Freight Line (ODFL).
-Shares have lost about 0.2% in that time frame, underperforming the S&P 500.
+Shares have lost about 2.5% in that time frame, outperforming the S&P 500.

-Old Dominion exited the fourth quarter with cash and cash equivalents of $190.3 million.
-Debt-to-total capitalization ratio at the end of the quarter was 1.7% compared with 4% at the end of 2017.
+Old Dominion exited the second quarter with cash and cash equivalents of $228.96 million compared with $190.28 million at the end of 2018.
+Old Dominion's cash flow from operations in the quarter came in at $255.7 million.

-Capital expenditures in the quarter totaled $118.4 million.
-For 2018, the metric came in at $588.3 million.
-The company expects capital expenditures to be $490 million in 2019.
-Of the total amount, $220 million is anticipated to be spent on real estate and service center expansion while approximately $175 million and $95 million is estimated to be spent on tractors and trailers, and technology and other assets, respectively.
+Capital expenditures in the quarter totaled $159.2 million.
+The company continues to expect capital expenditures of $480 million in 2019.
+Of the total amount, $220 million is anticipated to be spent on real estate and service center expansion while approximately $165 million and $95 million are estimated to be invested in tractors and trailers, and technology and other assets, respectively.
+During the reported quarter, Old Dominion rewarded its shareholders to the tune of $147.8 million.

 How Have Estimates Been Moving Since Then?